KingBain/azure-pipelines-ephemeral-agents/README.md

 The task works in symbiosis with the agent docker image to make sure the agent is registered, only runs one job and the container is deleted after the job is finished.

 Learn [how to use the extension](Extension/overview.md)

-### Publishing the extension

-The provided pipeline task is packaged as an Azure DevOps Extension.
-To publish the extension, you need to have a publisher and change the manifest to include your publisher id.

-Read all the necessary steps in [Develop a web extension for Azure DevOps Services](https://docs.microsoft.com/en-us/azure/devops/extend/get-started/node?view=azure-devops)

 ## Requirements